To terminate the Department of Energy's program to promote the use of liquid metal reactors for the disposal of high-level radioactive waste.

-This bill was introduced on June 9, 1993, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 9, 1993, in a previous session of Congress, but it did not receive a vote.

 Representative for Arizona's 1st congressional district